Skip to main content

 chemical industry

 Mineral oil and fossil gas are not only used in the transport and heating markets: it’s also the most important raw material for the chemical industry.
 For example, German refineries supply more than 70% of the source materials for use in the chemical industry.
 This corresponds to about 20% of the total mineral oil demand in Germany.
-Should the use of mineral oil be dispensed with in the future, these raw materials for the chemical industry can only be produced synthetically using the production process for eFuels.
+If fossil refineries are not converted to eFuel refineries the supply of the chemical industry is in danger and an important industries could mitigate to other regions.
+But these raw materials for the chemical industry can be produced synthetically using the production process for eFuels.
+By using eFuels instead of fossil-based raw materials, entire industrial sectors can benefit from this climate-friendly conversion.

 Two-wheelers and eFuels